michaeljs1990/collins-go-cli/README.md

 likely cause some breakage.
 If you would like to build the world you can run the following which will pull in some git keys that are created with the `setup.sh` script and then build the binary.

+To get a similar feature set as I have used gox in the past for you can pass the --platforms flag to bazel build.
+That flag can take anything that is output by `bazel query 'kind(platform, @io_bazel_rules_go//go/toolchain:all)'` See the following page for more info https://github.com/bazelbuild/rules_go/blob/master/go/core.rst#cross-compilation.

 ```
 $ bazel build //...
 ```